Dimer-projection contact and the clock shift of a unitary Fermi gas

-Evolution of the contact parameter $C$ on timescales of approximately $10^2 \tau_F$ has been experimentally probed via radiofrequency (rf) spectroscopy \cite{SpectrosocpyReview2021}.
+The contact parameter can be measured via radiofrequency (rf) spectroscopy \cite{SpectrosocpyReview2021}.
 A typical protocol begins with a mixture of two hyperfine states, $\ket{1}$ and $\ket{2}$, and measures the rf-induced transfer rate $\Gamma$ from $\ket{2}$ to $\ket{3}$, a weakly interacting state that is initially unpopulated.
-Two key aspects of $\Gamma$ have been linked theoretically to $C$: the high-frequency tail (HFT) \cite{Haussmann:2009,Pieri:2009jp,Braaten2010,Randeria2010} and the $\Gamma$-weighted average frequency shift $\Delta$ \cite{Baym:2007ki,Punk2007,Zhang:2008dc,Zhang:2009kq,Braaten2010,Langmack:2012hr,Fletcher:2017}, commonly referred to as the ``clock shift''.
+Two key aspects of $\Gamma$ have been linked theoretically to $C$: the high-frequency tail (HFT) \cite{Haussmann:2009,Pieri:2009jp,Braaten2010,Randeria2010} and the $\Gamma$-weighted average frequency shift $\Delta$ \cite{Baym:2007ki,Punk2007,Zhang:2008dc,Zhang:2009kq,Braaten2010,Langmack:2012hr,Fletcher:2017,Beugnon:2021}, commonly referred to as the ``clock shift''.
 While both observables have been treated generally, here we will consider the case of a spin-balanced ($N_1 = N_2 = N/2$) Fermi gas at unitarity ($a_{12}^{-1}=0$).
-The HFT is the form taken by $\Gamma$ for $\omega \gg E_F/\hbar$, which in the zero-range case is \be \Gamma_\mathrm{HFT}^\mathrm{zr}(\omega) \approx \frac{\hbar^{1/2} \Omega_{23}^2}{8 \pi m^{1/2}} \frac{\omega^{-3/2}}{1 + \omega/\omega_a} C\,, \ee where $\Omega_{23}$ is the $\ket{2} \to \ket{3}$ Rabi frequency, $\omega$ is the rf detuning from the single-particle $2 \to 3$ resonance, and $\omega_a \equiv \hbar/m a_{13}^2$ is the energy scale at which final-state effects becomes apparent.
-The signature $C \omega^{-3/2}$ feature has been used widely to measure the contact parameter, and the $\omega > \omega_a$ roll-over has been observed \cite{Stewart:2010fy,Sagi2012,Bardon:2014,Sagi:2018,mukherjee2019}.
+The HFT is the form taken by $\Gamma$ for $\omega \gg E_F/\hbar$, which in the zero-range case is \cite{Braaten2010}